 Cross-Platform TFS Integration

 TeamCity features the cross-platform TFS integration, which works on Linux, macOS, and Windows platforms.
-Without installing additional software, TeamCity servers and build agents can interact with Team Foundation Servers 2010 - 2018 and Visual Studio Team Services.
+Without installing additional software, TeamCity servers and build agents can interact with Team Foundation Servers 2012 or later, and Azure DevOps Services.

 The built-in TFS plugin can work in two modes: the default and cross-platform.
 The working mode is based on the availability of Team Explorer (default mode): if it is not present, the plugin falls back from the default to cross-platform mode.